 Penske Automotive in Focus

-In terms of dividend growth, the company's current annualized dividend of $1.52 is up 7% from last year.
-In the past five-year period, Penske Automotive has increased its dividend 5 times on a year-over-year basis for an average annual increase of 16.13%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Penske's current payout ratio is 28%, meaning it paid out 28% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.48 is up 4.2% from last year.
+Over the last 5 years, Penske Automotive has increased its dividend 5 times on a year-over-year basis for an average annual increase of 16.13%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Penske's current payout ratio is 27%.
+This means it paid out 27% of its trailing 12-month EPS as dividend.

-PAG is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $5.60 per share, representing a year-over-year earnings growth rate of 4.87%.
+Looking at this fiscal year, PAG expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $5.70 per share, which represents a year-over-year growth rate of 6.74%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 To read this article on Zacks.com click here.